lautarojgarcia177/FreeCodeCamp-Front-End-Projects/README.md

 My resolution of the freecodecamp's front end development libraries certification projects. https://www.freecodecamp.org/learn/front-end-development-libraries/

-This repository is using npm workspaces for monorepo
+This repository is using npm workspaces feature for monorepo